apache/spark/docs/running-on-kubernetes.md

 In future versions, there may be behavioral changes around configuration, container images and entrypoints.**

+# Security

+Security in Spark is OFF by default.
+This could mean you are vulnerable to attack by default.
+Please see [Spark Security](security.html) and the specific security sections in this doc before running Spark.

 # Prerequisites

 * A runnable distribution of Spark 2.3 or above.